Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Introduction

 Beyond the literature on mediation analysis, our paper also connects to several strands of research in econometrics and biostatistics.
-First, we are not the first to acknowledge the importance of the distinctions between ``partial'' and ``total'' causal effects in the econometrics literature, where early discussions include those in \cite{Manski:97} and \cite{heckman:00}; see Remark \ref{rem:ssp-comment}.
-For example, \citet[][pages 1321 and 1323]{Manski:97} provides two interpretations of potential outcomes (one that keeps other actions fixed and another one that lets the other actions change in response to treatment) and clarifies that the interpretation of treatment effects depends on how we think about potential outcomes.
-Our goal in this paper is not to dwell on discussions about the relative merits of partial or total effects, but rather seek to understand when and how commonly used estimands in empirical work admit either of these interpretations.
-Second, our results are also related to a large body of research that interprets regression-based estimands in various contexts and finds characterizations in terms of weighted averages of causal effects of interest, including the possibility of negative weights.
-Examples include \cite{DeChaisemartin/xavier:20,goodman-bacon:21,sun/abraham:21,borusyak/jaravel:22,athey/imbens:22} in the case of two-way fixed effect estimands in difference in difference settings, \cite{Heckman/Vytlacil:2001,canay/etal:2023} in the case of local instrumental variable estimands in marginal treatment effects settings, \cite{angrist:98,goldsmithpinkham/etal:22} in the case of contamination bias in regressions with covariate adjustments, and \cite{zhao/ding:22} in the case of factor-based regressions in factorial experiments from a design-based perspective.
-The connection to all these papers is algebraic and mechanical, by virtue of shared basic properties of least squares, but the specific concerns and questions we consider here, as well as the main lessons from our analysis, are distinct.
-Third, our results on the failure of strong sign preservation of the popular estimands are also related to the so-called ``surrogate paradox'' in the literature on surrogacy, where the effect a the treatment on the surrogate could be positive, the surrogate and outcome could be positively correlated, yet the effect of the treatment on the outcome could be negative, see, e.g., \citet{vanderweele:13,chen/etal:07}.
-Fourth, the decompositions we derive for the specific case of the short regression are analogous to those derived in the literature on causal interactive effects, where units may be subject to multiple types of exposures (say, genetic and environmental), see, e.g., \cite{vanderweele:14,robins1992identifiability}.
-Our focus on a variety of regression estimands, however, is distinct.
-Finally, an important characteristic of our setting is that the analyst observes the other actions, and this separates the types of concerns we focus on from those related to unobserved factors that may affect the outcome and may be affected by the treatment, see, e.g., \cite{Rosenzweig/Wolpin:00}.
+First, we are not the first to highlight the importance of distinguishing between “direct” (or ``partial'') and “total” causal effects in econometrics.
+Early discussions include those in \citet{Manski:97} and \citet{heckman:00}; see also Remark \ref{rem:ssp-comment}.
+Second, our results relate to a large body of research that interprets regression-based estimands in various settings, often characterizing them as weighted averages of causal effects of interest—sometimes involving negative weights.
+Examples include the literature on two-way fixed effects in difference-in-differences settings \citep{DeChaisemartin/xavier:20,goodman-bacon:21,callaway/santanna:21,sun/abraham:21,borusyak/jaravel:22}; on local instrumental variables and marginal treatment effects \citep{canay/etal:2023}; and on contamination bias when conditioning on covariates \citep{angrist:98,goldsmithpinkham/etal:22}.
+Our paper is also connected to the literature on design-based analyses of regression estimands in factorial experiments \citep{zhao/ding:22}.
+These connections are primarily algebraic—stemming from shared properties of least squares—though the questions we address and the main takeaways of our analysis are distinct.
+Third, our results on the failure of strong sign preservation for popular estimands resonate with the “surrogate paradox” in the surrogacy literature, where a treatment may have a positive effect on a surrogate, and the surrogate may be positively correlated with the outcome, yet the treatment effect on the outcome may be negative; see \citet{chen/etal:07} and \citet{vanderweele:13}.
+Finally, the decomposition we derive for the short regression mirrors those developed in the literature on causal interactive effects—where units may be subject to multiple types of exposures (e.g., genetic and environmental)—as in \citet{robins1992identifiability} and \citet{vanderweele:14}.
+Our focus on a broader range of regression estimands, however, sets our work apart.